STUDENT CLUBS AND DIRECTORATES

 Hassan Jamil, Exco

 Our approach is energetic, hands-on and fearless.
-You’ll often find our members ready to question, challenge the obvious and passionately voicing their point of view.
+You will often find our MBA peers ready to question, challenge the obvious and passionately voicing their point of view.
 As such, we encourage our MBA peers to roll up their sleeves and follow a simple 3-step philosophy.

-Through our verticals of Knowledge, Externals and Membership, we look to empower our members with the tools and cross-faculty skills to become responsible marketers in this shrinking economic environment.
-Be it consumer products, business to business or even the media, we strongly believe that here at the NUS Marketing Club, there’s room for everyone.
-All beliefs, voices and talents waiting to be unleashed.
+Through our verticals of Knowledge, Externals and Inclusiveness, we look to empower our MBA cohort with the tools and cross-functional skills to become responsible marketers in this global economic environment.
+Be it consumer products, business to business or even the media, we strongly believe that here at the NUS MBA Marketing Club, there is room for all beliefs, voices and talents to be unleashed.

 Utkarsh Mishra, Exco

 The NUS MBA Social Impact Club aims to be the primary avenue for the MBA cohort to make a difference in society.
 Rooted in its core values of Awareness, Sustainability, Education, and Empowerment, the club strives to create events and initiatives that advocate these ideals, in line with the skills and capabilities of aspiring future business leaders.

 - To provide opportunities for the MBA cohort to make a difference through various volunteer activities / programmes and organisations to make a lasting impact on society.

 - To encourage the MBA cohort to practice its business skills and interests in a way that ignites positive change by developing projects and activities that promote links between business and social development.

 Ryota Kimura, Exco